uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 f) Press `i` to change the vim into insert mode.

-g) Copy and paste the following things into the end of the file.
+g) Copy and paste the following commands into the end of the file.
 Change the `<YOUR USERNAME>` part into your username that you set in the step 1.

 ```
 export PATH="/home/<YOUR USERNAME>/miniconda3/bin:$PATH"